Categories

 So, the number of speakers isn’t huge, but the community is recognized as culturally and linguistically significant enough for German to be given co-official status.
 It even appears on Belgian passports!

-We know that preparing to visit multilingual countries can be tricky, and hopefully, we’ve resolved some of the confusion about which languages you need to know, and in which region, of Belgium.
+We know that preparing to visit multilingual countries can be tricky, but hopefully we’ve resolved some of the confusion about which languages you need to know, and in which region of Belgium.
+Thankfully, Pimsleur offers easily accessible, intuitive language learning programs for French, Dutch, and German, and they’ll all give you the tools and resources you need to enjoy Belgium for all it’s worth!

 All that is left to say is: